 Along with the Willamette River, Marion County has many streams and rivers that are subject to flooding.
-Under certain conditions, such as the storm events that occurred from Dec.
+Under certain conditions, such as the storm events from Dec.
 1996 through Feb.
-1997, rain and melting snow caused these streams and rivers to overflow their banks.
+1997, rain and melting snow caused these streams and rivers to overflow.
 As you can see from these pictures, homes and property suffered significant damage:

 Willamette River overflowing, south of Salem

 City of Keizer area that flooded

-The purpose of Marion County's Floodplain Program is to promote public health, safety and general welfare and to minimize public and private losses due to flood conditions.
-To benefit our citizens, the County participates in the National Flood Insurance Program (NFIP) which makes federally-backed flood insurance available for eligible buildings, whether they are in the floodplain or not.
+The purpose of Marion County's Floodplain Program is to minimize public and private losses due to flood conditions.
+To benefit our citizens, the County participates in the National Flood Insurance Program (NFIP).
+This program makes federally-backed flood insurance available for eligible buildings, whether they are in the floodplain or not.
 Generally speaking, a floodplain is level land that may be submerged by floodwaters or a plain built up by stream deposits.

 The County's participation in the

-Community Rating System of the NFIP bring many benefits to County residents, including a savings on flood insurance premiums.
+Community Rating System bring many benefits to County residents, including savings on flood insurance premiums.
 Flood insurance covers direct losses caused by surface flooding, including a river or lake flowing over its banks and local drainage problems.
 See below for more information.

 The Marion County Planning Division provides information on a variety of flood-related issues.
 Staff can tell you if a property is in a flood hazard area, regulations for development and flood insurance data.
 We can also provide copies of elevation certificates (if applicable).